 Imagine you're feeling under the weather and decide to look up your symptoms online.
 You're not alone.
 In fact, you're part of a massive group – up to 75% of adults in the USA turn to the internet for health information.
 That's three out of four people trusting healthcare websites with their health concerns.

-Think about the design of the websites you land on.
+Think about the design of the healthcare websites you land on.
 Are they clear and easy to use?
 Do they feel trustworthy?
 Can you find what you need quickly?
 These questions are at the heart of healthcare web design, a field that's constantly evolving to meet the unique needs of health-conscious internet users.

-Here's our comprehensive outline of everything you need to know about web design for healthcare in 2024.
+Here's our comprehensive outline of everything you need to know about web design for healthcare in 2026.
 Read on and see how you can create a healthcare website that stands out and serves its users.

 Modern healthcare web design requires something more than that.